 This is especially advantageous if you’re fortunate enough to live close to the Nevada border and love Vegas-style casinos.
 However, imagine having to drive out of state whenever you wanted to spend a few minutes playing slots and table games.
 Clearly, this is not practical or desirable.

-When it comes to online casinos, some players from Utah have solved the problem by playing offshore.
-We gently remind you to view our best casino and bonus recommendations if you’re ready to look offshore too.
+When it comes to online casinos, some players from Utah have solved the problem by playing at offshore sites.
+We gently remind you to view our best casino gambling and bonus recommendations if you’re ready to look to offshore sites too.
+That’s the only way of even beginning to enjoy online gambling if you are a Utah resident.